nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="tip" seamless>

+**Tip:**
-**Tip:** favourite companies have a filled star icon to the right of their name while others have a hollow star instead.
+* Favourite companies have a filled star icon to the right of their name while others have a hollow star instead.
+* Favourite companies will always be visible at the top of the list (provided it is not hidden by other commands such as `find`).

 </box>